The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Preliminaries

-Below we give the basics on Sasakian geometry and list some important results that we will need, the canonical references here are \cite{BBG} and \cite{Sp}.
-Then we focus on links of invertible polynomials with certain arithmetic conditions which produce $\mathbb{Q}$-homology 7-spheres and explain how the Berglund-H\"ubsch transpose rule can be used in this framework.
+Below we give a very brief review of the main ingredients we need to establish our results.
+The canonical references here are \cite{BBG} and \cite{Sp}.
+After that, we give arithmetic conditions that allow us to manufacture rational homology 7-spheres from links of invertible polynomials.
+Finally, we explain how the Berglund-H\"ubsch transpose rule \cite{BH} can be used in this framework.